Mike the Martian and the Attack of the Argumentroid

 And therein lies a certain danger, because the editorializing is not written like an editorial, where the readers knows the editor is opining an opinion; it is written like a tale.
 We judge editorials on their rhetorical skill and soundness of argument, their power to appeal to the passions and the reason.
 We judge tales on their entertainment value, their power to amuse and divert.

 And, of course, the amusement value of any editorial hidden in a tale has nothing to do with the soundness of the argument given.
-If the reader already has a definite opinion opposing the writer’s, or if the reader has hair-triggered skepticism in general, will he be likely even to notice he is being played for a sap.
+Unless the reader already has a definite opinion opposing the writer’s, or if the reader has hair-triggered skepticism in general, will he be unlikely even to notice he is being played for a sap.

 Because an editorial put across in a story will not actually put forth an argument, except on very rare occasions indeed.
 It put forth an argumentoid, a hulking shape that looks like an argument in a dim light.